-First Year Seminar Courses (TSTC 1101 and TSTC 1102)
+First Year Seminar Course (TSTC 1101)

-All current TSTC students and all transfer students with fewer than 24 Semester Credit Hours (SCH) are required to take a first year seminar course, TSTC 1101 or TSTC 1102.
-The course catalog degree plans identify which degrees and certificates require TSTC 1101 and which require TSTC 1102.
-These one-credit-hour, student-success courses will present students with the essential knowledge to accomplish their goals at TSTC.
-The First Year Seminar course is the most important class a student will take at the College and provides a strong foundation for a student's academic and professional career by focusing on student development, utilizing campus resources, and building lifelong learning skills for academic and workplace success.
+All current TSTC students and all transfer students with fewer than 24 Semester Credit Hours (SCH) are required to take First Year Seminar course, TSTC 1101.
+This one-credithour, student-success course will present students with the essential knowledge to accomplish their goals at TSTC.
+This First Year Seminar course is the most important class a student will take at the College and provides a strong foundation for a student's academic career by focusing on student development, utilizing campus resources, and building lifelong learning skills for academic and workplace success.